tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Why does the app give a different value for some parameter (e.g. temperature) than the official station reading?

 Tiny Weather Forecast Germany gives *forecasts*, not the current reading at some weather station.
-If the displayed value in Tiny Weather Forecast Germany differs from an official reading at some spot, the forecast was just off.
+If the displayed value in Tiny Weather Forecast Germany differs from an official reading at same spot, the forecast was just off.

 ### Where do the names come from that are offered in searches?